crockwell/pytorch_stacked_hourglass_attention/README.md

 The train/val split is same as that found in authors' [implementation](https://github.com/princeton-vl/pose-hg-train)

+#### Note

+During training, occasionaly "ConnectionResetError" warning was displayed between epochs, but did not affect training.

 #### Special Thanks

 PyTorch code extended from [here](https://github.com/princeton-vl/pytorch_stacked-hourglass).
 Implemented for a project under advisors Alejandro Newell and Prof. Jia Deng.